GraphLinq/GraphLinq.Documentation/content/roadmap.md

 ---
-title: "Protocol Roadmap"
+title: "GraphLinq Protocol Roadmap"
 metaTitle: "GraphLinq Docs - Roadmap"
-metaDescription: "The automation of decentralized datas monitorization and external executions over multi-chains applications. "
+metaDescription: "Roadmap for the GraphLinq project."
 ---

-The project roadmap is subject to change-over-time since DAO governance will have a weight in the decisions over the roadmap progress and will therefore decide the goals and continuous development.
+The project roadmap is subject to change-over-time when DAO governance is enabled.
+The DAO will not launch until the new Proof of Stake blockchain is launched.
+At that time decisions over the roadmap, the project's goals, and the ongoing continuous development will become subject to community voting.

+## Q1 2023

+## Q2 2023

+## Q3 2023

+## Q4 2023

+## 2022

 ### Q1 2022 (Draft v2)